Thayjes/Graph_SLAM/README.md

 Your project will be reviewed against the project [rubric](#rubric).
 Review this rubric thoroughly, and self-evaluate your project before submission.
 All criteria found in the rubric must meet specifications for you to pass.

-## Project Submission

-When you are ready to submit your project, collect all of your project files -- all executed notebooks, and python files -- and compress them into a single zip archive for upload.

-Alternatively, your submission could consist of only the **GitHub link** to your repository with all of the completed files.

 <a id='rubric'></a>
 ## Project Rubric